Best Disease-Resistant Roses

 David Austin English Roses (‘Ballerina’)

-“Landscape” roses have this name because of their shrub form, which makes them ideal for mass plantings that add lots of color to the landscape.
-These roses have a strong horizontal growth habit and roots that grow along the ground—they can be thought of as short ramblers.
+“Landscape” roses have this name because of their shrubby form, which makes them ideal for mass plantings that add lots of color to the landscape.
+These roses have a strong horizontal growth habit and roots that grow along the ground—they can be considered short ramblers.

-Members of this group are ideal for mass plantings such as hedges, and, because they root themselves, they are a good choice for preventing erosion on steep slopes.
+Members of this group are ideal for mass plantings such as hedges.
+Because they root themselves, they are a good choice for preventing erosion on steep slopes.
 An en masse planting of repeat bloomers also adds depth and a bit of drama to the landscape.

 Best Landscape Rose Varieties